MightyOrm/Mighty/README.md

 The only one of the above which will compile against a strongly-typed instance of MightyORM even if you don't make the mentioned changes is .Update(item, key), but running it will give you a meaningful runtime exception.
 (You will also get runtime not compile-time errors if you call any of the old versions against MightyORM stored in a dynamic variable.)

+### Not yet supported

+Here's the **only** thing from Massive (to the best of my knowledge) that isn't *yet* supported or ported, in any way:

+#### Async

+- I have not yet ported the async support which [@FransBouma](https://github.com/FransBouma) very usefully added to Massive when he took it over (even though I have made a great effort to preserve and support *everything* else which Massive does).
+This is simply because I didn't need it and didn't think I could justify the time, at the time.
+(It's also because I don't think async support will be fundamentally complex to add back.
+Making sure that Mighty supported everything else which Massive supports *was* complex - in the sense that it's a whole inter-linked set of features, which all need to be provably (by the extended test suite) right at the get-go, to make this project a go-er, IMHO!)
+Async support is on the road-map.

 ## Code ... please ;)